Some relational structures with polynomial growth and their associated algebras II: Finite generation: Abstract

 The \emph{profile} of a relational structure $R$ is the function $\profile_R$ which counts for every integer $n$ the number, possibly infinite, $\profile_R(n)$ of substructures of $R$ induced on the $n$-element subsets, isomorphic substructures being identified.
 If $\profile_R$ takes only finite values, this is the Hilbert function of a graded algebra associated with $R$, the \emph{age algebra} $\agealgebra(R)$, introduced by P.~J.~Cameron.

-In this paper, we give a closer look at this association, particularly when the relational structure $R$ admits a finite monomorphic decomposition.
-This setting still encompass well-studied graded commutative algebras like invariant rings of finite permutation groups, or the rings of quasi-symmetric polynomials.
-We prove that $\profile_R$ is eventually a quasi-polynomial, this supporting the conjecture that, under mild assumptions on $R$, $\profile_R$ is eventually a quasi-polynomial when it is bounded by some polynomial.
-We also characterize when the age algebra is finitely generated.
+In a previous paper, we studied the relationship between the properties of a relational structure and those of their algebra, particularly when the relational structure $R$ admits a finite monomorphic decomposition.
+This setting still encompasses well-studied graded commutative algebras like invariant rings of finite permutation groups, or the rings of quasi-symmetric polynomials.

+In this paper, we investigate how far the well know algebraic properties of those rings extend to age algebras.
+The main result is a combinatorial characterization of when the age algebra is finitely generated.
+In the special case of tournaments, we show that the age algebra is finitely generated if and only if the profile is bounded.
+We explore the Cohen-Macaulay property in the special case of invariants of permutation groupoids.
+Finally, we exhibit sufficient conditions on the relational structure that make naturally the age algebra into a Hopf algebra.